-Working in an international environment Working in an interdisciplinary environment
+Team work Working in an international environment Working in an interdisciplinary environment Production of new research ideas Production of free, creative and inductive thinking Others

 - Adopting to new situations.

 - Search for, analysis and synthesis of data and information, with the use of the necessary technology.

 - Decision-making.

 - Work independently as well as in teams.

 - Working in an interdisciplinary environment.